 But on the other hand, every car I look at offers the same thing, so while they are best practices, they are not differentiators.
 Am I interested in comparing best practices that are not differentiators?
 I would say probably not.
 The Toyota has four-wheel drive, which can be a best practice if you intend to take the car off-road, but is an unnecessary and extravagant option if one does not expect to use the vehicle in this manner.
 Four-wheel drive decreases gas mileage after all, and the knobby tires required to go off-road, ride roughly on a paved road.
 So should I sell my Honda and buy the Toyota?
 Well, there are several factors, such as how much I will be using the vehicle for commuting versus taking my jet ski to the lake and going camping.

 The vehicle’s benefits to me change depending upon the situation.
-There are some best practices, such as reliability, that are important to me but maybe less important to other people.
-For instance, neither of these are particularly stylish.
+Some best practices, such as reliability, are important to me but maybe less important to other people.
+For instance, neither of these is particularly stylish.
 However, the Land Rover is very stylish and has the best practice of four-wheel drive.
-If anyone has ever sat inside of a Land Rover with a leather interior, I think we can agree that their interiors are a best practice (that is, they feel very nice).
+If anyone has ever sat inside a Land Rover with a leather interior, I think we can agree that their interiors are a best practice (that is, they feel very nice).
 To get the stylish ride, one has to pay a great deal more and give up the Japanese reliability for English reliability.

 So how do I decide on my vehicle with all these competing best practices?